swift-conductor/conductor-docs/docs/documentation/configuration/workerdef.md

-# Worker Tasks
+# Custom Tasks

-A worker is responsible for executing a worker task (`type=SIMPLE`).
-Operator and System Tasks are handled by the Conductor server, while user defined tasks (`type=SIMPLE`) need to have a worker created that awaits the work to be scheduled by the server for it to be executed.
+A worker is responsible for executing a worker task (`type=CUSTOM`).
+Operator and System Tasks are handled by the Conductor server, while user defined tasks (`type=CUSTOM`) need to have a worker created that awaits the work to be scheduled by the server for it to be executed.

 Worker implementation should follow these basic design principles: